 - (1) Amounts represent the aggregate grant date fair value computed in accordance with ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 10 to our audited consolidated financial statements included in our 2017 Annual Report.
-See also our discussion in our 2017 Annual Report of equity-based compensation under "Item 7.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 10 to our audited consolidated financial statements included in our 2018 Annual Report.
+See also our discussion in our 2018 Annual Report of equity-based compensation under "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Equity-Based Compensation."
-Please also refer to the Grants of Plan-Based Awards in 2017 table for information on stock awards made in 2017.
-These amounts do not necessarily represent the actual value that may be realized by the NEOs. - (2) Amounts shown in the non-equity incentive plan compensation column represent performance-based bonuses earned under the Short-Term Incentive Plan for performance during 2017, but actually paid in 2018.
-For further information regarding our Short-Term Incentive Plan, see "Compensation Discussion and Analysis Section 2 Elements of 2017 Compensation Cash Incentives." - (3) Consists of a group term life insurance premium paid by the Company. - (4) Mr. Berns' employment as our Chief Financial Officer commenced on September 21, 2015.
-Prior to joining the Company as Chief Financial Officer, Mr. Berns was a member of our Board.
-Effective March 1, 2017, Mr. Berns became our Chief Operating Officer and Chief Financial Officer and his base salary was increased to \$600,000. - (5) Consists of a group term life insurance premium paid by the Company. - (6) The 2015 amount for Mr. Berns was paid in 2016 and was a guaranteed minimum bonus award made outside of our Short-Term Incentive Plan, as set forth in the table above, in accordance with the terms of the employment agreement we entered into with Mr. Berns in August 2015. - (7) Consists of \$43,555 of cash payments paid and \$146,570 of stock awards in the form of RSUs awarded to Mr. Berns in connection with his service on our Board prior to his appointment as our Chief Financial Officer in September 2015. - (8) Consists of a payment of \$23,000 paid for services Mr. Brodbeck provided as a consultant prior to commencing his employment at the Company and a group term life insurance premium paid by the Company in the amount of \$582. - (9) Consists of a group term life insurance premium paid by the Company and fitness reimbursement. - (10) Consists of a group term life insurance premium paid by the Company. - (11) Consists of a group term life insurance premium paid by the Company. - (12) Mr. Giambruno separated from the Company on August 14, 2017 and provided transition services to the Company through November 14, 2017.
+Please also refer to the Grants of Plan-Based Awards in 2018 table for information on stock awards made in 2018.
+These amounts do not necessarily represent the actual value that may be realized by the NEOs. - (2) Amounts shown in the non-equity incentive plan compensation column represent performance-based bonuses earned under the Short-Term Incentive Plan for performance during 2018, but actually paid in 2019.
+For further information regarding our Short-Term Incentive Plan, see "Compensation Discussion and Analysis Section 2 Elements of 2018 Compensation Cash Incentives." - (3) Represents the value of Company-provided group term life insurance premium. - (4) Consists of a \$12,250 payment for 401(k) matching contributions by the Company, the value of Company-provided group term life insurance premium, mobile phone allowance and fitness reimbursement. - (5) Represents the value of Company-provided group term life insurance premium. - (6) Consists of a \$9,135 payment for 401(k) matching contributions by the Company, the value of Company-provided group term life insurance, mobile phone allowance and fitness reimbursement. - (7) Consists of a payment of \$23,000 paid for services Mr. Brodbeck provided as a consultant prior to commencing his employment at the Company and the value of Company-provided group term life insurance premium. - (8) Consists of a \$12,246 payment for 401(k) matching contributions by the Company, the value of Company-provided group term life insurance premium, mobile phone allowance and fitness reimbursement. - (9) Consists of the value of Company-provided group term life insurance premium and fitness reimbursement. - (10) Consists of a \$9,250 payment for 401(k) matching contributions by the Company, the value of Company-provided group term life insurance premium, mobile phone allowance and fitness reimbursement.